 Strong family patriarchy: her Pennsylvania-German father’s father would de-self his wife — “Quiet, Woman!”, he’d say when she tried to speak socially — but this harsh family culture moderated when Helen was born:

-Helen’s mother Nita — now doing her life’s-work as mother — conformed to the ethics of Kreider House , but also ran deep-closet resistance to male power, aided by her own loving mother who lived just blocks away.
-These two helped Helen escape the worst de-selfings of patriarchy, forging Helen’s creative, “actor” side4.
+Helen’s mother Nita — now doing her designated life’s-work as mother — conformed to the ethics of Kreider House , but also ran deep-closet resistance to male power, aided by her own loving mother who lived just blocks away.
+(Nita definitely had “blithe spirits” lurking inside — see the undated image at right, which she labeled “A Duck”.)
+These two helped Helen escape the worst de-selfings of patriarchy, forging Helen’s creative, “actor” side5.

-Helen’s father Homer, only son of the patriarch, a lawyer (later Judge), moved somewhat beyond his father’s views; he and his best friend would enjoy evenings talking “real-politique”, and when Helen reached “the age of sense”5, they let her entertain them by mocking national political figures.6.
-So within this “patriarchy”7, Helen found some “new directions” — quietly cooperating with the less powerful, entertaining the more .
+Helen’s father Homer, only son of the patriarch, a lawyer (later Judge), moved somewhat beyond his father’s views; he and his best friend would enjoy evenings talking “real-politique”, and when Helen reached “the age of sense”6, they let her entertain them by mocking national political figures.7.
+So within this “patriarchy”8, Helen found some “new directions” — quietly cooperating with the less powerful, entertaining the more .
 But Helen’s mother also didn’t teach her manual skills.
 Nita’s social class standards, and her methods of deception toward males, worked to fix Helen’s gender categories.9

 Her “Katherine Sweeney Day School”

-More mysterious: someone in this school inspired Helen to “identify with” an American Black man now becoming a Major-league Baseball super-star: when Jackie Robinson broke the color barrier in 1947, Helen plunged into her first (if virtual) love affair: she created private rituals to help the Brooklyn Dodgers win, then convinced her mother to take her all the way to Brooklyn, where she could cheer her hero in public.
-This major gain in freedom — both in thought and action –could work because her everyday behavior was impeccable.
-10
+More mysterious, but very important: someone in this school inspired Helen to “identify with” an American Black man now becoming a Major-league Baseball super-star.
+When Jackie Robinson broke the color barrier in 1947, Helen plunged into her first (if virtual) love affair: she created private rituals to help the Brooklyn Dodgers win, then convinced her mother to take her all the way to Ebbets Field in Brooklyn, where she could cheer her hero in public.
+This major gain in freedom — both in thought and action –could work because her everyday behavior was mostly impeccable.
+11

 Phase Two: Syracuse Anthropology and Learning